danieljl05/nginx-reverse-proxy/README.md

 # nginx-reverse-proxy

-This is a example of nginx and docker.
+This is an example of nginx and docker.

 ## File structure
 ```